Home Police Crime Info Hate Crimes

 What is a bias-motivated incident?

-A “Bias-Motivated Incident” is different than a hate crime, in that it is a non-criminal action or behavior that is motivated by hate, but is protected by the First Amendment right to freedom of expression Examples include:
+A “Bias-Motivated Incident” is different from a hate crime in that it is a non-criminal action or behavior motivated by hate but protected by the First Amendment right to freedom of expression.
+Examples include:

 • Name calling